Mainstream (film)

 Mainstream is a 2020 American comedy-drama film directed by Gia Coppola, who co-wrote the screenplay with Tom Stuart.
 It stars Andrew Garfield, Maya Hawke, Nat Wolff, Johnny Knoxville and Jason Schwartzman.

-Set in West Hollywood the film follows struggling young filmmaker Frankie (Maya Hawke) who achieves success after meeting up with Link (Andrew Garfield) a strange and bold man living off the grid.
+Set in West Hollywood, California, the film follows struggling young filmmaker Frankie (Hawke) who achieves success after meeting up with Link (Garfield), a strange and bold man living off the grid.

 It had its world premiere at the Venice Film Festival on September 5, 2020.
 It was released on May 7, 2021, by IFC Films.
-The film received negative reviews from critics and was a box office bomb, grossing just $40,209 against a $5 million production budget.
+The film received generally negative reviews from critics.

 Plot

 Frankie is a young filmmaker living in West Hollywood.
 Having dropped out of school to pursue her dreams of making art, she is working a thankless job bartending with her friend Jake and has no clear vision of her goals other than creating a struggling YouTube channel.
 One day she encounters Link, an eccentric young man working as a costumed mascot in a mall.
 When Frankie claims to have been filming a painting behind Link and not Link himself, Link grabs the painting and performs a rambling but passionate monologue urging passersby to pay attention to the art.
 Frankie records the monologue and uploads it where it quickly becomes her most popular video.
 Frankie later re-encounters Link by chance and befriends him.
 The often-manic Link claims that his parents are dead and that he is firmly anti-establishment and anti-social media.

 Frankie asks Link to appear in more of her videos; he agrees, as long as she quits her dead-end job.
 She convinces Jake to join them as a writer.
 Together, the team makes a video called "No One Special" starring Link as a satire of a stereotypical loud, offensive, narcissistic social media influencer.
 The trio garner attention from a social media manager who persuades them that there is real money to be made from in-video product endorsements.
 Meanwhile, at a late-night party hosted at a graveyard, Jake privately witnesses Link arguing with someone who claims to be his brother, but does not bring it up to Frankie.
 Frankie and Link begin a romantic relationship and she opens up about the death of her father and her troubled relationship with her mother.

 Frankie, Jake and Link launch a show called Your Phone or Your Dignity in which Link as "No One Special" takes contestants' smart phones and offers to give them a dumb phone or to return their own phone if they undergo a humiliating task.
 After initial success, the trio falls victim to infighting when they begin to lose views.